 In 1837, Sarah Josepha Hale became the editor of Godey’s Ladies Book (the same magazine that Caroline Ingalls would later consult to make sure she kept in the latest style).
 That same year Hale began her campaign to make Thanksgiving a national, official holiday.
 She rallied support in her magazine and began a letter-writing campaign to politicians.
 After years of lobbying, she eventually succeeded when Abraham Lincoln declared the first official national Thanksgiving in 1863 (it would still depend on being declared by the President every year until 1941).

 Another major contributor to Thanksgiving was Lydia Maria Childs.
 Childs wrote the poem commonly known as Over the River and Through the Woods.
 Originally published in a book of children’s poems called Flowers for Children, it has been part of Thanksgiving since 1844.
-The poem, and the story song it became, were originally much longer.
-However, this was one of many folk songs that was shortened due to the limitations of early records, and only three verses remain in the popular version of the song.
+The poem and the story song it became were originally much longer.
+However, this was one of many folk songs that were shortened due to the limitations of early records, and only three verses remain in the popular version of the song.

 Another reinforcement of Pilgrim Thanksgiving history was a series of novels, most notably Standish of Standish by Jane Austin.
 A descendant of the original Pilgrim colonists, Austin took the facts of the colony and embellished them with romance and improbable adventures.
 Austin’s depiction of that 1621 event became popular culture’s version of how Thanksgiving started upon its publication in 1889.